ONLYOFFICE/Kubernetes-Docs/README.md

 See more details about installing NFS Server Provisioner via Helm [here](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner#nfs-server-provisioner).

-Configuration a Persistent Volume Claim
+Configure a Persistent Volume Claim

-Note: Default `nfs` Persistent Volume Claim is 8Gi.
-You can change it in `values.yaml` file in `persistence.storageClass` and `persistence.size` section.
+Note: The default `nfs` Persistent Volume Claim is 8Gi.
+You can change it in the `values.yaml` file in the `persistence.storageClass` and `persistence.size` section.
 It should be less than `PERSISTENT_SIZE` at least by about 5%.
-Recommended use 8Gi or more for persistent storage for every 100 active users of ONLYOFFICE Docs.
+It's recommended to use 8Gi or more for persistent storage for every 100 active users of ONLYOFFICE Docs.

 ### 3. Deploy RabbitMQ